-There’s a pretty good social element to Develop.
-A lot of the opportunities that come from being here are speaking to other developers that are doing exactly the same thing as you.
+A lot of the opportunities that come from being here are speaking to other developers who are doing exactly the same thing as you.
 And there are some good parties – it’s very much a pleasurable work experience!

-There are many ways you can be part of Develop:Brighton 2018 - including speaking in the conference, taking a booth in the Expo or choosing one of the many sponsorship opporunities during the event or at the Star Awards.Contact us now!
+There are many ways you can be part of Develop:Brighton - including taking a booth in the Expo or choosing one of the many sponsorship opporunities during the event or at the Star Awards.Contact us now!